kiyomi-harris/MSBA622FinalProject/README.md

 # MSBA622FinalProject
 ## Overview

 This project analyzes the financial records of the fake PSU Hotel to detect potential fraud using Malloy.
 The dataset includes journal entries from 2014 to 2016 and a 2016 trial balance.
+PSU Hotel's fiscal years are from July to June, so journal entries from 2014 are for the fiscal year 2015.
+There are only two fiscal years worth of transactions.
 The goal is to identify discrepancies, unusual transactions, and patterns indicative of fraudulent activity.

 ## Data Sources